Menu

 shutterstock.com

 Hungary may be a small country, but its abundance of culture, history and natural offerings is bound to impress you.
-There are no less than 8 UNESCO World Heritage sites spread across the country from cultural and historical landmarks to marvels of nature.
-And with Hungarys capital city, Budapest, being a vibrant and fascinating metropolis where theres always something going on, your leisure time in Hungary is going to be well spent.
+There are no fewer than 8 UNESCO World Heritage sites spread across the country, from cultural and historical landmarks to marvels of nature.
+And with Hungary's capital city, Budapest, being a vibrant and fascinating metropolis, there's always something going on.
+This means your leisure time in Hungary is going to be well spent.

-Good to know: You don't have to go everywhere by foot, especially if you're accompanied by small children.
-There are narrow-gauge railways that pass through breathtaking forest routes, that will help you maintain that feeling of being surrounded by nature.
+You don't have to go everywhere on foot, especially if you're accompanied by small children.
+There are narrow-gauge railways that pass through breathtaking forest routes, which will help you maintain that feeling of being surrounded by nature.

-Hungary has played a fascinating role in European history since the Roman times.
+Hungary has played a fascinating role in European history since Roman times.
 That fact is evident in the various museums and landmarks all around the country, mostly in the capital city of Budapest.
 Countless museums and Ancient Roman ruins, exhibition spaces and venues for classical music await you, as well as many cultural festivals throughout the year.
-There are several museums dedicated to composer Franz Liszt, as well as the prominent Franz Liszt Academy of Music which the composer helped establish.
-Music lovers should also flock to the Budapest Opera House, which has been touted 'the most beautiful building in the world' by the famous Spanish tenor Placido Domingo.
-If you love art, in the Buda Castle you'll find the Hungarian National Gallery which hosts the largest collection of art in the country.
+While a significant portion of the cultural output is in Hungarian, there is a growing presence of English-subtitled cinemas and events, and also a large emphasis on music.
+There are several museums dedicated to composer Franz Liszt, as well as the prominent Franz Liszt Academy of Music, which the composer helped establish.
+Music lovers should also flock to the Budapest Opera House, which has been touted as 'the most beautiful building in the world' by the famous Spanish tenor Placido Domingo.
+With famous musicians like Bartók and Kodály in Hungary's history, it's little surprise that music remains a key part of Hungarian culture to this day.
+If you love art, you'll find the Hungarian National Gallery at Buda Castle, which hosts the largest art collection in the country.

-You may have heard that Hungary has a rich bath and spa tradition, thanks to the combined influence of Roman and Ottoman rule and the fact that the country is uniquely blessed with the world's largest thermal water cave system (and the second largest thermal lake).
+You may have heard that Hungary has a rich bath and spa tradition, thanks to the combined influence of Roman and Ottoman rule over the land and the fact that the country is uniquely blessed with the world's largest thermal water cave system (and the second largest thermal lake in the form of Lake Hévíz).
 In fact, beneath the ground in 80% of the country's territory, you can find some form of thermal water with a unique composition and healing properties.
-Because of that, Hungary is a big destination for health tourism ' and as an expat there, perhaps you'll have the chance to enjoy at least some of its 34 certified health resorts.
+Because of that, Hungary is a big destination for health tourism, and as an expat there, perhaps you'll have the chance to enjoy at least some of its 34 certified health resorts.

 Hungarian gastronomy is also on the rise.
-Budapest has four Michelin starred restaurants and the country has recently been host to several prestigious international gastronomy competitions like the Bocuse d'Or.
-But apart from fine dining, the traditional, hearty dishes you can find here are definitely worth sampling.
-Try the 'töltött káposzta' (stuffed cabbage with sour cream) or the iconic chimney cake dessert that's now becoming famous outside Hungary.
+Budapest has ten Michelin-starred restaurants, including two 2-star restaurants.
+Budapest has also previously hosted the prestigious Bocuse d'Or competition, and the country also boasts 13 Bib Gourmand restaurants and six Green Star establishments as well.
+Beyond fine dining, the traditional, hearty dishes you can find here are definitely worth sampling, too.
+Try the 'töltött káposzta' (stuffed cabbage with sour cream) or the iconic chimney cake dessert (kürtőskalács) that's now becoming famous outside Hungary.
 Also worth mentioning are Hungary's outstanding local wines, with the Tokaji Aszú being perhaps the most famous.

 Useful link: